josevnz/rpm_query/Unit testing, packaging an application that can query the RPM database with Python.md

 kernel-core-5.14.12: 79,447,964
 ```

-By the way, once you are done testing you can remove the development mode:
+By the way, once you are done testing you can remove development mode:

 ```shell
 python setup.py develop --uninstall